hyperjumptech/grule-rule-engine/docs/en/GRL_en.md

 		// Cast the error into pkg.GruleErrorReporter with typecast checking.
 		// Typecast checking is necessary because the err might not only parsing error. if reporter, ok := err.(*pkg.GruleErrorReporter); ok {
-			// Lets iterate all the error we get during parsing. for i, er := range reporter.Errors {
+			// Let's iterate all the error we get during parsing. for i, er := range reporter.Errors {
 				fmt.Printf("detected error #%d : %s\n", i, er.Error())
 			}